zhuha0yu/netchain/src/README.md

 * Host
   * `hostsrc/send.cpp` : the main entrance of host functions, initials the chain state, parses user input and sends the NetChain packet.
   * `hostsrc/chain.cpp` : defines the data stucture uses to store chain information, and the functions that updates it.
+  * `hostsrc/md5.cpp` : defines an function to calculate the MD5 hashing value of a string.
+  * `hostsrc/hashing.cpp` : defined a series of functions to obtain the hashing result of a key.
   * `hostsrc/queue.cpp` : generate and send the NetChain packet, and proceed the response.

 ## Build and installation

 ### start NetChain without fast fail-over and fast recovery

 To start, please run command:

-    sudo make NetChain

-or

-    sudo make

-Then please start a xterm window for h1 or h2 and start queue.

-To test fast fail-over and fast recovery, please run

-    sudo make NetChain-ff
+    sudo make switch

-And in another terminal please run
+In another terminal please run:

-    sudo python NetChain-controller.py
+    sudo make controller

+to start the p4 controller.

-Then please start a xterm window for h1 or h2 and run
+Then please start a xterm window for h1 or h2 and start host program using:

-    ./send
+    ./host

-Now everything is ready, please start queue.
+Now everything is ready, please start to queue or test.
+To start evaluate, please enter `evaluate` when asked to enter commands.
+To load the key and chain assignment, please enter `update`.

 To test fast fail-over and fast-recovery, please input a legal switch name in `NetChain-controller.py`. e.g. `s2`.

-Now you can test the functionality of fast fail-over and fast recovery.
+The fast fail-over will perform.
+After it finishes,please enter anything and press enter to start fast-recovery.